Our Top Free Resource

 It is very simple to name Brooklyn Botanic Garden as a beneficiary.
 Start by requesting a change-of-beneficiary form from your policy administrator or download the form from your provider's website.
 Make your desired changes and return the form to establish your gift.

-Robert and Carol treasure the financial help they've been able to give their children and BBG over the years.
+Robert and Carol treasure the financial help they have been able to give their children and BBG over the years.
 The couple recently updated their will to leave stocks and real estate to their kids.
 They left BBG a $75,000 IRA to be transferred following their lifetime.
 Because BBG is tax-exempt, all $75,000 will help support the Garden's work.

 If Robert and Carol had left the IRA to their children, approximately $18,000* would have gone to pay federal income taxes—leaving only $57,000 for their family's use.
 Robert and Carol are happy knowing they are making the most of their hard-earned money thanks to their updated estate plan.